Yael Arbel, PhD, CCC-SLP

-Yael Arbel, PhD, CCC-SLP, is Associate Professor in the Department of Communication Sciences and Disorders in the School of Health and Rehabilitation Sciences at MGH Institute of Health Professions.
-She is also Co-Director of the Cognitive Neuroscience Group.
+Yael Arbel, PhD, CCC-SLP, is a Professor in the Department of Communication Sciences and Disorders in the School of Health and Rehabilitation Sciences at MGH Institute of Health Professions.
+She is also Co-Director of the Cognitive Neuroscience Group, and teaches in the PhD in Rehabilitation Sciences program

 Prior to moving to the Boston area, Yael served as an assistant professor in the Department of Communication Sciences and Disorders at the University of South Florida, where she taught courses in the area of language development and disorders, and where she conducted research in the Cognitive Psychophysiology Laboratory housed in the Department of Psychology.